boboru/image-search-lance/README.md

     The image search backend API will be available at `http://localhost:8000`.
 And the embedding API will be available at `http://localhost:8005`.
 Visit `http://{host}:{port}/docs` to see the API documentation.

 ## Usage Example

-### 0. Initialize LanceDB

-Put your images in the `imgs` directory.
-Or change the `IMAGE_DIR` in the `app/config.py`.

-LanceDB will initialize automatically when the application starts.
-The default table is `images` containing 328 images with embeddings and IVF-PQ index.

 ### 1. Upload an Image